 - Some work-experience, so you can get this internship and get some work experience.

 - Most importantly, the will to go through the slavery-period of 21 days.

 If you have all these, you are, by all means, pertinent for getting an internship.

 If, by the grace of God, you are triumphant in getting the internship, Do not jump in joy.
 I repeat, DO NOT JUMP IN JOY.
 This is just a delusion of happiness you are drawn towards, exactly how moths are drawn towards the flame.
 You know, the end. 😉

 If God decides to save your soul from damaging, perceive it in the right way.
 There is nothing to be sad about.
 You should not worry about it.
 There are a lot of things that you can do during the vacations, productive as well as fun things.

 You can join various certificate courses.
 You can attend seminars.
-You can go for workshops.
+You can go to workshops.
 You can also do things like watching movies, going on dates, trying out new cuisines, shopping, etc. So it is not like you are wasting your vacations.

 SNAP!
 SNAP!
-Come back to the real life.
+Come back to real life.

 FIRST DAY OF INTERNSHIP

 You get up from the bed as you remember your ‘Internship’ starts from the next day.